Coming of Age

 He looked at her, his body shaking with rage.
 "I can't handle it.
 Things are tough enough at

 work and I do not need this extra grief."

 "He's not so bad." she said.

-"Not so bad, yes he is and he's your blood, Marge.
-This bullshit has to stop.
+"Not so bad?
+Yes he is and he's your blood Marge, not mine, and this bullshit has to stop.
 I

 "I'll talk to him when he gets home.
 You don't have to worry," she offered.